alazaroc/blog-web-code/_posts/2024-10-12-the-six-pillars-of-aws-well-architected-framework-best-practices-for-cloud-success.md

 ---
 layout: post
-title: 'The Six Pillars of AWS Well-Architected Framework: Best Practices for Cloud Success'
+title: 'The Six Pillars of AWS Well-Architected Framework: Best Practices for Cloud Success (2/4)'
 date: 2024-10-14 11:20 +0200
 last_modified_at:
 description: Explore a deep dive into the Six Pillars of the AWS Well-Architected Framework, with best practices, key services, and role-based responsibilities for building secure, resilient, and cost-efficient cloud systems, optimized for performance and sustainability.